Skip to main content

 For Crime, we are utilising Ansible as the delivery method and have developed an Ansible Role which will perform the installation.

-To trigger the Ansible, we have created two pipelines in the main Crime Jenkins instance which can be scope limited by Ansible’s Limit functionality.
+To trigger the Ansible, we use the pre-existing adhoc pipelines in the main Crime Jenkins instance which can be scope limited by Ansible’s Limit functionality.
+These are also limited in scope with an adhoc pipeline for each environment and a stack selection parameter.
 This enables us to follow a rollout plan through environments and safely stage our delivery.

 This document details the procedure to do this.